The McKay correspondence for isolated singularities via Floer theory: Introduction

 \begin{theorem} $\dim H^{2k}(Y,\C)=|\mathrm{Conj}_k(G)|$ where $\mathrm{Conj}_k(G)$ denotes the conjugacy classes of \emph{age} $k$, and the odd cohomology of $Y$ vanishes. \end{theorem}

 This was proved for $n=3$ by Ito-Reid \cite{Ito-Reid}; for general $n$ and abelian $G$ it was proved using toric geometry by Batyrev-Dais \cite{BatyrevDais}; in full generality it was proved using motivic integration machinery by Batyrev \cite{Batyrev2} and later by Denef-Loeser \cite{Denef-Loeser}.
-We refer to Craw's thesis \cite{Craw2} for an extensive history of the generalisations of the McKay correspondence, in particular on the extensions to a statement about the K-theory of $Y$ in terms of $\mathrm{Rep}(G)$, and more generally about relating the derived categories of coherent sheaves on $Y$ and of $G$-equivariant sheaves on $\C^n$.
-We will also address the following problem.
+We refer to Craw's thesis \cite{Craw2} \fix{and the references therein} for an extensive history of the generalisations of the McKay correspondence, in particular on the extensions to a statement about the K-theory of $Y$ in terms of $\mathrm{Rep}(G)$, and more generally about relating the derived categories of coherent sheaves on $Y$ and of $G$-equivariant sheaves on $\C^n$. \fix{In particular, on the latter generalisations, we highlight the work of Bridgeland-King-Reid \cite{BridgelandKingReid} and Bezrukavnikov-Kaledin \cite{BezrukavnikovKaledin}, and we refer the reader to Craw's expository notes \cite{CrawExpository} and the references therein.} \fix{Finally, we mention that Reid \cite{Reid2} also strengthened the above correspondence statement with the following conjecture:}

 \begin{openproblem*} There is a natural basis of $H^*(Y)$ labelled by the conjugacy classes of $G$. \end{openproblem*}

 Although the precise meaning of natural is not known, reasonable labellings are known for $n=2$ by the classical correspondence; for $n=3$ by Ito-Reid \cite{Ito-Reid}; and by Kaledin \cite{Kaledin} for even $n=2m$ when $G$ preserves the complex symplectic form on $\C^{2m}$.